code-flow/aiwriter/readme.txt

 === Does it work with Classic Editor? ===

-Yes, it can be used with the classic editor as well.
+Yes, it can be used with the Classic Editor as well.
 However, we recommend using the block editor.

 === How to get an activation key? ===